The Curriculum Model

 The Shine Program

-ICT integrates across all areas of teaching and learning.
-The school currently has access to a laptop trolley lab of Mac laptops and a number of networked PC computers.
-Interactive Whiteboards are available across the school.
+ICT integrates across all areas of the curriculum.
+Students at the school have access to laptops, ipads and Surface Pro devices.
+Interactive Whiteboards and LED screens are also available across the school.

 Student Support Services

-A school counsellor is located in the school for one day each week to help with children's social, emotional and welfare problems and to administer diagnostic tests when appropriate.
+A school psychologist is located in the school for one day each week to assist children and parents with any issues and to administer diagnostic tests when appropriate.
 Students, parents and teachers may initiate an interview at any time by contacting the school front office.